sambacha/mev-docs/Flashbots/Introduction.md

 Flashbots research and development are tightly-coupled dual engines that propel Flashbots in a phased approach:

 - **Long-term oriented research effort:** They spec out and update our roadmap, define our organization’s phases and identify key milestones associated with each of them;
-- **Milestone-oriented engineering effort:** They are organized as product-focused teams that ship core infrastructure and ecosystem tools, while collecting data and producing other artifacts that feed back into research.
+- **Milestone-oriented [[Engineering]] effort:** They are organized as product-focused teams that ship core infrastructure and ecosystem tools, while collecting data and producing other artifacts that feed back into research.

 ![FlashbotsOrg](FlashbotsOrgChart.png)

 ## Try Flashbots

 </br> We have designed and implemented a proof of concept for permissionless MEV extraction called MEV-Geth.
 It is a sealed-bid block space auction mechanism for communicating transaction order preference.
 While our proof of concept has incomplete trust guarantees, we believe it's a significant improvement over the status quo.
-The adoption of MEV-Geth should relieve a lot of the network and chain congestion caused by frontrunning and backrunning bots.
+The adoption of MEV-Geth should relieve a lot of the network and chain congestion caused by frontrunning and [[Backrunning]] bots.
 Find out more about Flashbots architecture and implementation in our [ethresearch post](https://ethresear.ch/t/flashbots-frontrunning-the-mev-crisis/8251).

 - **Run MEV-Geth**
   </br> If you are a miner or a mining pool, we invite you to review our code, try running MEV-Geth, and start mining MEV bundles today. - [mev-geth](https://github.com/flashbots/mev-geth)